MilanMalta/botpipapp/README.md

 # Simple example of a python bot deployable on [Heroku](https://heroku.com)
-Complete and simple example to host your python bot on Heroku
+Complete and simple example to host your python bot on Heroku.com

 ## Note
 **I highly recommend reading about the [heroku cli](https://devcenter.heroku.com/articles/getting-started-with-python#set-up) to setup heroku for a successful deployment!**

 There are three required files in this repo for a successful deployment to heroku:
 - 'bot.py': This is your python code
-- 'Procfile': This calls the python-file when you start your bot with heroku 'ps:scale worker=1'
+- 'Procfile': This calls the python file when you start your bot with 'heroku ps:scale worker=1'
 - requirements.txt (can be empty)

 ## Explanation of files